GenesisFR/HowToBecomeGoodAtShooters/README.md

 - if you're using Scorpio, you can shoot between 2 mobs on purpose to have pellets hit both and therefore put both of them under status effects at the same time

 #### Headhunter
-- main attributes: weapon damage and HSD (to reach 150HSD, all attributes and mods will likely need to be maxed out)
+- main attributes: weapon damage and HSD (to reach the 150 HSD threshold, all attributes and mods need to be maxed out)
 - M870 or any other high damage shotgun with Pummel is a good choice
 - you can use another shotgun, a White Death and/or a Regulus as backup weapons
 - the goal is to stay around spawn closets and keep Headhunter as long as possible for warhounds, bosses and tanks